Less Stress Please

 Frequently feel pessimistic?

 Remind yourself of the value of learned optimism: a more joyful life and, quite possibly, better health.
 Practice deflating cognitive distortions.
-Rent funny movies and read amusing books.
+Watch funny movies and read amusing books.
 Create a mental list of reasons you have to feel grateful.
 If the list seems too short, consider beefing up your social network and adding creative, productive, and leisure pursuits to your life.

 Upset by conflicts with others?